 New friends, new city, new culture… and a fresh start.

 We’ve all felt those butterflies before, staring at the ceiling, wide awake with thousands of thoughts rushing through our minds.
 I’ve had my fair share of study abroad jitters, after leaving my home in The Netherlands to study at École hôtelière de Lausanne in Switzerland and completing a 6 month internship in Barcelona.
-I can promise you that amazing and memorable experiences are right around the corner – choosing to study abroad will be one of the best decisions you have ever made!
+I can promise you that amazing and memorable experiences are right around the corner –

 1. Get connected with the online community